MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/core-auth-readme.md

 ---
-title:
+title: Azure Core Authentication
-keywords: Azure, javascript, SDK, API, @azure/core-auth,
+keywords: Azure, javascript, SDK, API, @azure/core-auth, core
 author: ramya-rao-a
 ms.author: ramyar
 ms.date: 06/30/2020
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: javascript
-ms.service: core
+ms.service: azure
 ---

-## Azure Core Authentication
+# Azure Core Authentication

 This library provides core interfaces and helper methods for authenticating with Azure services using Azure Active Directory and other authentication schemes common across the Azure SDK.
 As a "core" library, it shouldn't need to be added as a dependency to any user code, only other Azure SDK libraries.

-## Contributing
+**Contributing**

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md) to learn more about how to build and test the code.